 In this situation, the employees did not realise that their welcome back talks were being used as a way to find out about their religions, family culture and practices and other aspects of their private lives, in order for those details to be included on their employment records.
 The collection of personal data in this way was not transparent or fair (and therefore also not lawful).

-Additionally, it is clearly not necessary for an employer to log such personal data about the private lives of their employees.
-It would be usual to collect sufficient employee data to perform the employer’s part of the employment contract with the employee, including their address and bank details, their tax codes, their next of kin in the event of accident – and perhaps (depending on the benefits provided) information relating to health insurance, pension of company cars.
+Additionally, it is not normally necessary for an employer to log such personal data about the private lives of their employees.
+It would be usual to collect sufficient employee data to perform the employer’s part of the employment contract with the employee, including their address and bank details, their tax codes, their next of kin in the event of accident – and perhaps (depending on the benefits provided) information relating to health insurance and pensions.
+Absence and sickness records are also necessary but they should not be excessive.

 The data breach and subsequent investigation revealed that there were practices in place that were contrary to H&M’s privacy policy.
 H&M have taken responsibility for the breach and apologised to the employees concerned, offering the individuals compensation (in addition to the fine imposed by the Data Protection Authority).